Puffin Books: 2020s

-In 2023, Puffin pursued goals of cultural reform through edits to at least 10 of the classic works of Roald Dahl, making hundreds of changes to Dahl's works to remove words like "fat", "ugly", and "crazy", and references to gender.
+In 2023, it was revealed that Puffin had employed sensitivity readers to edit content regarded as objectionable from at least 10 of the classic works of Roald Dahl, making hundreds of changes to Dahl's works to remove words like "fat", "ugly", and "crazy", and references to gender.
 Phrases such as "boys and girls" became "people" or "children".
-Puffin explained that these changes were part of regular editing "to ensure that it can continue to be enjoyed by all today."

-After announcing these changes, Puffin drew harsh criticism, including from author Salman Rushdie. and Queen Consort, Camilla.
+Puffin explained that these changes were part of the usual editing processes "to ensure that it can continue to be enjoyed by all today."
+After the revelation of these changes, Puffin was criticised by numerous literary and political figures, including by author Salman Rushdie and Queen Camilla.

-Bowing to pressure, within a week Puffin announced that they would continue to release the Classic version of Dahl's original works alongside the edited versions.
+Following backlash Puffin announced that they would continue to release the Classic version of Dahl's original works alongside the edited versions, while other publishers of Dahl's works refused to consider the changes at all.

+In 2025, to celebrate their 85th anniversary, Puffin released a collection of special editions of various popular books of theirs.
+Physically, the books are all clothbound, in mostly yellow, with some form of repeating pattern that differs in style and colour from book to book, accompanied by an illustration, often from the original book cover, placed in the centre in black.
+The book title, author, illustrator, and other text are also written out in black.
+Each book features a foreword from a contemporary Puffin author or illustrator.

+The book in the collections are as follows; The Story of Tracy Beaker by Jacqueline Wilson, with a foreword by Beth Lincoln, Percy Jackson & the Olympians: The Lightning Thief by Rick Riordan, with a foreword by Nazneen Ahmed Pathak, Diary of a Wimpy Kid by Jeff Kinney, with a foreword by Dapo Adeola, Pig-Heart Boy by Malorie Blackman, with a foreword by Adam Kay, The Extremely Embarrassing Life of Lottie Brooks by Katie Kirby, with a foreword by Nadia Shireen, Wonder by R. J. Palacio, with a foreword by Tom Fletcher, Charlotte's Web by E. B. White, with a foreword by Jordan Lees, and Matilda by Roald Dahl, with a foreword by Robin Stevens.

 Puffin Post

-Puffin Post was a children's books magazine published by Puffin Books.
+Puffin Post was a children's books magazine published by Puffin Books, and the magazine of the Puffin Club.
 It was launched in 1967 by Kaye Webb, editor of Puffin Books.
 It declined after Webb retired in 1982, but was relaunched in 2009 through the bookseller The Book People as a bi-monthly magazine.
 The magazine was discontinued again with the November 2012 issue.

 The magazine contained a mix of stories, jokes, interviews, competitions and quizzes, and reader contributions.
 At its height, it had more than 200,000 readers.
 Prior to 1982, contributors to the magazine included well-known authors such as Alan Garner, Roald Dahl, Joan Aiken, Leon Garfield and Spike Milligan.
 After the 2009 re-launch, contributors included Charlie Higson, Cathy Cassidy and Michael Morpurgo.